apollographql/apollo-client/docs/source/api/react-apollo.md

 <h3 id="graphql-query-data-error">`data.error`</h3>

-If an error occurred then this property will be an instance of [`ApolloError`][].
+If an error occurred then this property will be an instance of `ApolloError`.
 If you do not handle this error you will get a warning in your console that says something like: `"Unhandled (in react-apollo) Error: ..."`.

-[`ApolloError`]: /docs/react/reference/index.html#ApolloError

 **Example:**